gettypubs/keepitmoving/content/case-studies/3-Gilberg.md

 [^1]: HO refers to the scale system commonly used in North America for model railroads.

-[^2]: HABA blocks are a construction toy consisting of small wooden building blocks.
-Legos are construction toy consisting of small plastic bricks.
-Lincoln Logs are a construction toy consisting of notched, miniature wooden logs.
+[^2]: HABA™ blocks are a construction toy consisting of small wooden building blocks.
+Legos™ are construction toy consisting of small plastic bricks.
+Lincoln Logs™ are a construction toy consisting of notched, miniature wooden logs.

 [^3]: GoPro is an HD-quality video recording camera.